NeutrinoCodes/Neutrino/Installation/Windows/installation_windows.md

 - glfw
 - gmsh
 - imgui *
+- implot **
 - libnu
 - neutrino

 \* Notice that the "imgui" directory should contain all the .cpp and .h files in the root directory of the Imgui repository and all imgui_impl_opengl3.* files present in the backends directory (see instructions on its repository).

+\** Notice that the "implot" directory should contain all the .cpp and .h files in the root directory of the Implot repository.

 We all like tidy code!
 For this, we provide an **Uncrustify** (sources: https://github.com/uncrustify/uncrustify) configuration file specific for Neutrino.
 In order to use it, please first install Uncrustify according to your operating system (e.g. use Homebrew under Mac), then install the VScode's *Uncrustify extension* (https://marketplace.visualstudio.com/items?itemName=LaurentTreguier.uncrustify).\
 \